University of Sydney Business School Student Clubs and Societies Program

 There is storage space in the Merewether Building, as well as the Storie Dixson Building.

-Clubs and Societies events and activities can be promoted via the Careers and Employer Relations Office Newsletter, online calendar, Blackboard, Student Announcements and Facebook.
-You must contact Grozdana Maric at least 7 days in advance, otherwise there is no guarantee that the event will be promoted in time.
+Clubs and Societies events and activities can be promoted via the Careers and Employability Office Newsletter, online calendar, Blackboard, Student Announcements and Facebook.
+You must contact Sarah Fletcher at least 7 days in advance, otherwise there is no guarantee that the event will be promoted in time.

 For events bringing Industry representatives onto Campus and with no more than 40 people attending, societies can book the Staff Meeting Room 214, 215 in H69.
-Either Sarah Fletcher or Grozdana Maric will need to be in attendance and please note there is a 'no alcohol' policy for this room.
+Sarah Fletcher will need to be in attendance and please note there is a 'no alcohol' policy for this room.